 Drawbacks of Visiting in September

-The biggest drawback to visiting the park in September is that some facilities, including campgrounds and lodging begin to close throughout the month.
-There are many that remain open, but Lake Lodge and Roosevelt cabins close at the beginning of September, and Old Faithful Lodge and Grant Village close at the end of the month.
+The biggest drawback to visiting the park in September is that some facilities, including campgrounds and lodging, begin to close throughout the month.
+Many remain open, but Lake Lodge and Roosevelt cabins close at the beginning of September, and Old Faithful Lodge and Grant Village close at the end of the month.
 Boating on Yellowstone Lake also closes near the beginning of the month.
 You can read Yellowstone Lodging’s closing dates before planning your accommodations.
 So while the crowds are lessened in September, the closure of additional accommodations has the potential to make the ones that are still open closer to capacity than they might be otherwise.

 Things To Do In September